 There is significant debate on the classification of low sugar/fat products as functional foods.
 The controversy lies in the way we define functional foods (which is not all that clear, giving rise to debate).

 If the definition of functional foods is that nutrients are added for a health benefit, the removal of nutrients for health purposes does not constitute a functional food.

 On the other hand, the removal of sugar/fat has an ‘added’ health benefit compared to the full sugar/fat product in terms of reducing obesity and its co-morbidities.

 Hence, some might argue such products fit this part of the definition and therefore are functional.
 The debate continues, and I’ll leave you to decide on which side you sit.

 When to use Functional Foods

 For the generally healthy individual, functional foods are an unnecessary, expensive addition to the diet.
-They won’t harm you (expect for maybe financially) and can become part of a healthy diet.
+They won’t harm you (except for maybe financially) and can become part of a healthy diet.
 However, they do not need to be included in order to achieve health.

 Functional foods are most useful in special populations, for whom ‘general’ foods are not enough to meet nutrient requirements easily.
 For example, the frail elderly who need extra protein and energy.
 By making functional foods by adding skim milk powder to regular mashed potato the individual can get more protein and energy, in fewer mouthfuls.

-As you can see, functional foods do have a place without our food system and offer a lot of opportunity and benefits.
+Functional foods do have a place without our food system and offer a lot of opportunity and benefits.
 They do, however, need to be considered on a case-by-case basis before they are recommended and introduced to the diet.